 You’re as bad as your father, Cyril Mahoney whished

-The chemical river carried us all home early, liberated, towards the town clock.
+The chemical river carried us all home early towards the town clock.

-We parted beneath the incessant drizzling rain when we reached the Genoa Bar.
+We parted beneath the incessant drizzling rain at the Genoa Bar.

 Years later, time out of mind, Billy Mull asked me about that out in The Hilltop.